Each year at the ICR we offer around 20 fully funded PhD studentships

 Further studentships outside of the main round

 There may also be further individual studentships advertised throughout the year, outside of the ICR's main recruitment round.
 These studentships have a separate application process.
+Please check back regularly to see these as they are advertised.

-ICR/Imperial Convergence Science
+ICR / Imperial Convergence Science